aight15/What2Watch/README.md

 - ChatGPT helped us to add knowledge about specific functions, so we could use the knowledge to implement it to our code.

 - Excluding the general structure, AI was only used for high-level guidance advice, suggestions for structuring code so the overview of the Code was clear and structure.
 It was also used for implementation tips.
-So anytime ChatGPT was used we noted that part in our source comments with a tag.

 - Familiy and friends of the group added their knowledge with tips and tricks to improve our web applications for unanswered questions about functionality.